crisprVerse/crisprBase/README.md

 ### OS Requirements

 This package is supported for macOS, Linux and Windows machines.
-It was developed and tested on R version 4.2.
+It was developed and tested on R version 4.2.1

 ## Installation

-`crisprBase` can be installed by typing the following commands inside of an R session:
+`crisprBase` can be installed from Bioconductor by typing the following commands inside of an R session:

 ``` r
 if (!require("BiocManager", quietly = TRUE))